Look Inside The Corfu Holiday Home Featured In Amanda & Alan’s Greek Job

 (c) BBC/Voltage TV/Zak Walton

 But why the sudden switch to Greece?
 Amanda and Alan spent two series in Italy, tackling projects in Sicily and Tuscany, before moving on to Andalusia.
-This led many fans to expect another Spanish renovation to complete the set.
+There, the duo completed townhouse transformation, as well as a one-off festive project – but this led many fans to expect another full-blown Spanish renovation to complete the set.

 ‘We looked around a dozen properties before deciding on the one we bought for the series,’ she added.
 ‘As always, we needed to make sure that the renovation could be achieved in our three-month time frame, and we were keen to be as close to the sea as possible.
 This house had wonderful sea views from the first floor.’